gilch/hissp/README.md

 #### Literals and the Reader
 Literals are handled at the reader level.

-Hissp code is made of tuples, not text.
+Hissp code is made of tuples (and values), not text.
 "The reader" refer's to Hissp's basic parser.
-It's the reader's job to translate the `.lissp` code files into Hissp tuples.
+It's the reader's job to translate the `.lissp` code files into Hissp code.
 One could skip the reader altogether and write the tuples in Python directly.
 This is called "readerless mode".
 It's also possible to use alternative readers with alternate syntax,